OctoPrint/venv-tool/README.md

 substituting `/path/to/your/venv` with the path to your OctoPrint venv and `/path/to/python` with the path to your python *executable*, e.g. `/usr/bin/python3.12`.

+> [!NOTE]
+> If any of your currently installed plugins will cause an error while attempting to install them into the new virtual environment,
+> recreation will be aborted and the initial backup of your original venv rolled back.
+>
+> You can ignore errors caused by plugins and make the recreation continue without installing problematic plugins by running
+> the recreation command with the `--ignore-plugin-errors` parameters, e.g.
+>
+>     octoprint-venv-tool recreate-venv /path/to/your/venv --python /path/to/python --ignore-plugin-errors
+>
+> The same parameter is also available on the `create-venv` and `install-plugins` commands.

 ### Recreating a corrupted venv